 What’s the testimony process?

-- There are three basic testimony options at Board meetings: planned Discussion Items, Citizen Communications and Hearings.
+- There are three basic testimony options at Board meetings: planned Discussion Items, Public Communications and Hearings.

 - Sign up to testify on cards or sheets provided.
 Note the topic you will address.
 This helps the Chair put similar topics together.

 - Speak directly into the microphone so you can be heard.
 State your name and address to begin testifying.

 - Address your testimony to the board and speak to the agenda topic.